e22m4u/js-repository/README.md

 ## Repository

-Performs read and write operations on documents of a specific model.
-You can get a repository using the `getRepository` method of the schema instance.
+A repository performs read and write operations on documents of a specific model.
+You can get a repository using the schema instance's `getRepository` method.

 **Methods**